Meshcapade/mc-unreal/README.md

 </details>

 ## III.
 Download the .FBX
 Go to your [avatar vault](https://me.meshcapade.com/vault), and click the `...` on the top right corner of the avatar containing the motion you'd like to download.
 In the download options, make sure that `file format` is `fbx` (`obj` has no motion) and `Pose/Motion` is `Captured Motion`.
-For `compatibility mode`, select `Unreal` if you are interested in using the Meshcapade body with pose correctives.
+For `compatibility mode`, select `Unreal` if you are interested in using the SMPL-body with pose correctives.
 Choose `Unreal - no blend shapes` if you're only interested in the motion, this will make the import process faster.
 Choose `Unreal` if you're following the [Advanced Features](#vii-advanced-features) workflow.

 <span style="color:magenta">TODO: update this image when possible</span>